 If you need comprehensive poultry reports,please check one of the post on this blog titled ‘Basic Reports for Starters’ dated 29.11.2010.
-However,I assure you that with the free details in 20+ posts here, you have all the major details that guide you to confidently set up a chicken farm.
+However,I assure you that with the free details in 30+ posts here,even without the reports, you have all the major details that guide you to confidently set up a profitable chicken farm.

 This blog discusses poultry farming business for the benefit of those Nigerians that are interested in it and need information about it.There are over 20 posts below discussing various aspects of the business.
 You are advised to digest all the posts if you want to avoid the pitfalls in the business.
 The business is sensitive though lucrative.

 There are no taboos prohibiting the consumption of poultry products in Nigeria.The 150 million Nigerians consume poultry products in one form or the other.There are an estimated 20+ million households in Nigeria.
-My own household consumes a crate of eggs monthly and poultry meat for a minimum 12 days in a month.
+My own house consumes poultry meat only.

 Comparing the chicken market with the pork market in Nigeria, there are taboos affecting the pork market.The Muslim population do not eat pork being forbidden on religious grounds.
-Also Christians are forbidden from the consumption of pork and catfish.The book of Leviticus Chapter 11 verses 7 & 12 in the Holy Bible has the details.
+Also Christians are forbidden from the consumption of pork and catfish.The book of Leviticus Chapter 11 verses 7 & 12 in the Holy Bible has the details of the ban.

 However the pork business is big business in Nigeria despite the taboos affecting it but the market for pork is mainly in the South of Nigeria.You cannot set up a piggery in many parts of the North of Nigeria.One of its centers in Nigeria is the Okearo Pig Farm at Okearo City in Ogun State, reputed to be one of the largest pig farms in Africa where traders come to purchase pigs in lorry loads every week.